Byron1z/configure-ad-B1z/README.md

 <p>
   Troubleshooting❗

-  In case there's trouble when pinging DC-1 from Client-1 in PowerShell in the later steps, go back into the
+  In case there's trouble when Pinging DC-1 from Client-1 in PowerShell in the later steps, go back into the

   Firewall Settings (in DC-1 VM) and